nuancedtire/msra-nightly/lib/prompts/prompt-1.md

 2. **Article Title:**

-   - Assign an appropriate and relevant title to the article that reflects its main topic.
+   - Assign an appropriate and simple title to the article that reflects its main topic.
    - Use `#` for the main title (top-level heading).

 3. **Content Structure and Formatting:**